 1973- 1985 (three locations)

-There was nothing like #1, which they called it “the Honky Tonk In the Hills” and “Dope Creek.”
+There was nothing like #1, which they called “the Honky Tonk In the Hills” and “Dope Creek.”
 The first Soap Creek, opened in 1973 by a hippie/biker couple from the Vulcan and the ‘Dillo named George and Carlyne Majewski.
 The roadhouse used to be a dude ranch bunkhouse and then was the Elm Grove Club.
 Alex Napier of the Cobras had it for a few months before it was Soap Creek, but it couldn’t make it because at that time, Westlake Hills was way out of town.
 And that drive up the hill!

 Doug Sahm was smart.
 He rented a house 100 yards away, but let’s just say a lot of people slept in their cars after a night of partying.
 Freddy Fender remembered that long, rugged drive up from Bee Caves Road and entering a parking lot where longhairs in cowboy hats were smoking weed.
-“I thought, ‘man, what has Doug gotten me into?!” he laughed.
+“I thought, ‘man, what has this guero gotten me into?!” he laughed.
 On parole after a marijuana bust, Fender was working as a mechanic in Corpus Christi, but after Sahm covered “Wasted Days, Wasted Nights” in ’74, he reconnected with Fender and brought him up to play Soap Creek.
 It was the show that made Freddy quit his job at the garage.
 The next year Fender had the #1 song in the country with “Til the Next Teardrop Falls” and it all started at Soap Creek.

 The Majewskis fostered a family environment amidst all the dope smoke and tequila shots (40 cents!), raising their own kids, as well as those Sexton boys, pretty much.
 Because it was so isolated, the club had a communal feel you didn’t get downtown.
 And a great sense of humor, billing itself “Home of the Stars” and hosting the annual Spamarama.